 The apathetic teenager rolled his eyes but otherwise remained silent,

 "What's the matter mongrel?"
 The aristocrat's sneer managed to intensify somehow, "Too uneducated to understand these words?"

 Arkus sighed, exaggerating the motion, as if replying to the question would take great effort,

 The child could see his jaw working as he shot an annoyed glance at the girl, before he faced Arkus again and spat at him.
-Again Xerath's classmate showed impressive speed as he side stepped the organic missile, leaving it to splatter the books where his head had been.
+Again Xerath's classmate showed impressive speed as he side stepped again to avoid the organic missile, leaving it to splatter the books where his head had been.